AdaCore/spark2014/docs/lrm/source/statements.rst

 .. centered:: **Verification Rules**

 #.
 Pragma Assert_And_Cut and Loop_Invariant have similar rules to pragma Assert
-   and follow from the usual rule that any runtime check [in this case, the check is that the evaluation of the assertion expression yields True] introduces a corresponding proof obligation.
+   and follow from the usual rule that any run-time check [in this case, the check is that the evaluation of the assertion expression yields True] introduces a corresponding proof obligation.
 The difference is that these two pragmas introduce cut points: which indicate to a prover that it may, after